monokee/Sekoia/src/modules/state/README.md

 // The object bound to source object const StateB = new ReactiveObject({
   bar: StateA.bind('foo'),
   boo: StateA.bind('_baz'), // -> THROWS.
 Do not bind private properties.
-See "Private Properties" below
+See "Private Properties"
   _baz: StateA.bind('foo'), // -> THROWS.
 Do not bind private properties to writable properties.
   _ok: StateA.bind('uff')   // -> Works because "uff" is readonly (and public)
 });